CZ-NIC/knot/doc/reference.rst

 action
 ------

-An ordered list of allowed (or denied) actions.
+An ordered list of allowed, or denied, actions (request types).

 Possible values: